|Location||Provinces of Caceres-Badajoz in the Extremadura region of southwest Spain approximately 310km southwest of Madrid|

 |Ownership||100% owned by W Resources and acquired in 2013|

 La Parrilla is one of the largest tungsten deposits in the western world and is scalable at low cost.
-The mineral resource estimated by Golder Associates in February 2016 confirmed is 51 million tonnes at 0.096% WO3, at a cut-off grade of 0.04% WO3, and 0.108% Sn.
+The mineral resource estimated by Golder Associates in April 2017 at 0.04% WO3 cut-off grade is 49 million tonnes at 0.10% WO3 and 0.011% Sn.

 With its core infrastructure in place, the site is accessed directly from the highway along a 3km asphalt road and is serviced by electricity and water.
 Importantly, the mine is located within a short trucking distance from both the Atlantic and Mediterranean ports.